 While we can’t sure of what any specific customer will do, we can make decisions in the business based on the average of the group of customers.

-Depending on the type of relationship you have with your customers there different ways you can approach the modelling and calculating of CLV.
+Depending on the type of relationship you have with your customers you need to approach the calculation of lifetime value in different ways.

 CLV in Contractual Relationships